Tropical Amplitudes: Discussion

-First of all, let us recap what we wanted to prove in this paper and what we did not prove.
-We have proved that the string theory integral, once split up according to the KP decomposition provides in KP each cell an integral that has the exact same structure as the expected Feynman integral, over the graph with the correct topology (upon assuming that the conjecture \ref{conj:tropE} that we did not prove).
-By structure, we mean ``denominator'' or equivalently, first and second Symanzik polynomials.
-However, we did not prove that the result of the integration matches automatically the result obtained from Feynman rules.
-This is a totally separate issue.
-However, we gave some details about how one should proceed to extract the tropical numerator (in particular in genus two), which, by assuming that string theory provides the correct answers, can be considered as a first step towards a map between string theory and field theory numerators.
+Let us summarize what we achieved in this paper.
+We formulated the old-fashioned $\apt$ limit of string theory amplitudes in the context of tropical geometry: the string theory integral, once split up according to the domain decomposition \eqref{e:Mgndecomp} provides in each domain an integral that has the exact same structure as the expected Feynman integral.
+By structure, we mean poles inside the integrand, or equivalently, first and second Symanzik polynomials.
+The proof relied on the use of tropical theta functions with characteristics and on lemma \ref{lem:dist} in particular.
+We did not prove that the result of the integration matches automatically the result obtained from field theory Feynman rules.
+This is a separate question, which essentially concerns string field theory.
+We were interested in a practical process that would make use of pre-computed string theory amplitude and extract the Feynman numerators in the field theory limit.
+We reviewed tree and one-loop processes and performed a two-loop computation.
+We also commented on the field theory limit of the three-loop partial amplitude of \cite{Gomez:2013sla}.
+This work can be considered as a first step towards a map between string theory and field theory numerators to all orders.

-More generally, it should be noted that we did not study at all the open string.
-In the works \cite{DiVecchia:1996kf,DiVecchia:1996uq,Magnea:2013lna}, some detailed analysis were performed concerning the field theory limit of open string amplitudes at the one- and two-loop level, using the so called Schottky parametrization of Riemann surfaces.
-An extension to the open string of our discussion will inevitably be inspired by these works.

-Then, we considered only superstring theory amplitudes that can be written as integrals over the ordinary moduli space of Riemann surfaces.
-However, as recently emphasized in the series of papers \cite{Witten:2012bg,Witten:2012bh,Witten:2012ga,Witten:2013cia,Witten:2013tpa, Witten:2013pra} it is not possible in general to consistently reduce the original integrals over the full supermoduli space of super Riemann surfaces to integrals over $\M$.
-In particular for genera $g\geq5$, this is certainly not true anymore, thus our procedure will have to be upgraded to describe these cases.
-The authors of \cite{Magnea:2013lna} provided a very interesting analysis in that direction as they studied the field theory limit of a super Schottky parametrization for super Riemann surfaces, still in the open string setting.
-As concerns the closed string, a super analog of tropical geometry has not been studied yet, though it would be an extremely interesting subject.

-Another point to elucidate is the role of the Feynman $i \epsilon$ prescription in the tropicalization procedure.
-This issue has been recently analyzed in \cite{Witten:2013tpa} where a solution to this issue was explained, but using a different approach compared to ours.
-Understanding how to it translate systematically in the tropical language would definitely be very interesting.